Balancing Efficiency and Quality: MoEISR for Arbitrary-Scale Image Super-Resolution: Proposed Method

+where $\alpha$ and $\beta$ represent the weights balancing two loss terms.
+As the hyperparameter $\alpha$ increases, the network converges towards prioritizing reconstruction quality.
+Conversely, as $\beta$ increases, the network tends to allocate experts more evenly, emphasizing computational efficiency over reconstruction quality.

 The balance loss $L_b$ plays a critical role in MoEISR.
 Without $L_b$, the mapper might assign all input pixels to the deepest decoder, rather than utilizing all available experts in a balanced manner.
 The balance loss helps ensure a more balanced distribution of experts among pixels, promoting a more efficient utilization of the model's capacity.
+One important point that we must put an emphasize on is that the overall loss function does not force the router to utilize all experts evenly.
+Instead, it aids the router in assigning a more diverse range of experts, without necessitating an even distribution among them.
 The formulation of the balance loss can be described as:

 where $J$ denotes the number of experts and $K$ represents the number of input pixels.
-The balance loss is an modified version of average loss used in ClassSR~\cite{Authors25}, further incorporating hyperparameters $w_j$.
+The balance loss is inspired by sparsely-gated mixture-of-experts~\cite{authors51} and ClassSR~\cite{Authors25}.
 With $w_j=1$ for all $j$, it penalizes the mapper if its expert assignment is not uniform, ensuring $\mathbb E[D_k] \simeq \frac{1}{J}(1 \dots 1)^T$ for a random input pixel $k$.
 One can regulate the ratio of experts chosen by changing the value of $w_j$.
 This would be especially useful when the model is deployed to devices with varying computational capacities.